 Working for a call center can be a fulfilling part-time job for seniors who enjoy problem-solving and chatting with others.
 Also, they can sit comfortably in a chair for the entire shift.

-“Some of these positions are great for seniors because certain companies allow their employees to work from home,” said Valerie Streif, an adviser at Mentat, a career service company.
+“Some of these positions are great for seniors because certain companies allow their employees to work from home,” said Valerie Streif, formerly a senior advisor at Mentat, a career service company.
 “As long as they know how to use a computer and phone, they’d be set.”

 But if you’re not looking for regular hours, this probably isn’t the best choice.
 Employers typically need a commitment to ensure proper coverage.